dimchat/sdk-java/README.md

 ## Account

-User private key, ID, meta, and profile are generate in client, and broadcast only ```meta``` & ```profile``` onto DIM station.
+User private key, ID, meta, and profile are generated in client, and broadcast only ```meta``` & ```profile``` onto DIM station.

 ### Register User Account